What are the three strategic priorities that an incident commander is responsible for completing?

 Study for the Florida Fire Officer 2 Exam.
 Prepare with flashcards and multiple-choice questions, each question comes with hints and explanations.
 Get ready for your exam!

-The three strategic priorities that an incident commander is responsible for completing are life safety, incident stabilization, and property conservation.
+The answer focuses on the three strategic priorities that an incident commander must address during any emergency response situation.
+These priorities are life safety, incident stabilization, and property conservation.

 Subscribe